scottpanhan/PDC-MAKES/README.txt

 "PDC-MAKES: A Conditional Screening Method for Controlling False Discoveries in High-dimensional Multi-response Setting” by Wei Xiong, Han Pan, and Tong Shen.

 You first need to install R packages "energy","MFSIS","doParallel","mvtnorm" , "knockoff" and "Ball".
-Then The "PCSIS.py" Python script should be placed in the appropriate directory within the MFSIS R package folder.
-Specifically, you need to place the file in the python subfolder under the main MFSIS package directory.
+Subsequently, the "PCSIS.py" Python script should be placed in the appropriate directory within the MFSIS R package folder.
+Specifically, the original "PCSIS.py" file located in the "python" subfolder under the main MFSIS package directory must be replaced with the newly provided "PCSIS.py" file.

 ./codes/